naveenjuvvaladinne/EstimoteBeaconsAndEvothingsPrototype/README.md

-Estimote Beacon and Evothings Room Automation Prototype
+Estimote Beacons and Evothings Prototype
 ========

 This is a demo to show how to use Evothings to put together an Estimote Beacon prototype using HTML and JavaScript.